 The ground is black and burned.
 For miles around the hills are quiet and almost bare, covered in a patchwork of heather and access roads.
 Distant plumes of smoke rise from a neighbouring valley, evidence that one of the UK’s most important ecosystems is on fire.

-This was the scene we witnessed recently on a Yorkshire moor – and it’s something that we believe is not supposed to be happening any more.
+This was the scene we witnessed in late 2018 on a Yorkshire moor – and it’s something that we believe is not supposed to be happening any more.

 Friends of the Earth has uncovered evidence that moorland estates managed for grouse shooting are still burning on protected blanket bogs – potentially in breach of a recent voluntary agreement to end the practice – and the government’s green watchdog Natural England is now investigating further.

 Blanket bogs, a threatened moorland habitat, are one of the UK’s biggest carbon stores, locking up millions of tonnes of climate-altering gases.
 They cover a vast expanse of the country’s uplands, and should be ideal spaces for wildlife.
 Read more about why peat is good for climate and nature.

 Yet hundreds of thousands of acres of blanket bog are managed intensively for grouse shooting, with landowners systematically burning on them to create an artificial habitat that maximises numbers of grouse.

 Burning on blanket bogs has a devastating ecological impact: studies show it damages a rare ecosystem, worsens climate change by drying out the peat and releasing carbon dioxide, and increases flooding downstream.